Reading now: Bridge inspection according to DIN 1076: regulations, procedure and technology

 • Automated systems send early warning signals when critical values change, thus minimizing the risk of unforeseen damage.

-Conclusion: Carry out bridge inspections consistently in accordance with DIN 1076
+Conclusion: Consistently carry out bridge inspections according to DIN 1076

 Regular bridge inspections in accordance with DIN 1076 are essential for the traffic safety and stability of our structures.
-By using modern tools such as drones and work platforms, inspections can be carried out efficiently and thoroughly.
+The use of modern tools such as drones and aerial work platforms allows inspections to be carried out efficiently and thoroughly.

-This is the only way to detect damage at an early stage and plan expensive maintenance measures in advance.
+This is the only way to detect damage early and plan expensive maintenance measures in advance.

-We provide individual advice and ensure that the right technology is available for every bridge inspection in accordance with DIN 1076 – reliable, flexible and ready for use nationwide.
+Engineers and contractors responsible for conducting bridge inspections can find the right access platforms for rent from us.
+We provide personalized advice and ensure that the right technology is available for every bridge inspection according to DIN 1076 – reliable, flexible, and ready for use nationwide.

 Leave a comment